|

 Date: November 18, 1999

-Awardee: John Delaney, University of Washington
+Lecturer: John Delaney, University of Washington

-Title: Submarine Research In The 21st Century: A Fiber Optic Telescope To Inner Space
+Title: Submarine Research in the 21st Century: A Fiber Optic Telescope to Inner Space

 1998 LECTURE